How Next.js 15's Full Route Cache Served Stale Prices at Checkout for 3 Hours

 0stale-price tickets since fix

 • Audit every route that displays user-facing pricing, inventory, or session data.
-Add export const dynamic = 'force-dynamic' or tag-based revalidation before migrating these routes to App Router.
+Add export const dynamic = 'force-dynamic' or tag-based revalidation before migrating these routes.

 • Redeploying is not a reliable cache-busting strategy at the edge.
 Each edge region re-warms independently.
-A deploy without explicit warming leaves a 60–90 minute stale window per region.
-Build warming into your CI/CD pipeline.
+A deploy without explicit warming leaves a 60 to 90 minute stale window per region.
+Build warming into your CI/CD.

 • On-demand revalidation (revalidateTag) is the right primitive for data that changes outside of code deploys.
-Attach tags to your fetches, and fire a revalidation webhook from your backend whenever the data changes.
-This gives you the CDN-level performance of caching with the correctness of dynamic rendering.
+Attach tags to your fetches and fire a revalidation webhook from your backend whenever the data changes.

-• Zero errors in logs is not the same as correct behavior.
-The system was healthy by every metric — latency, error rate, status codes.
-We needed a business-layer check: does the displayed price match the database price?
+• Zero errors in logs is not the same as correct behaviour.
+The system was healthy by every infra metric: latency, error rate, status codes.
+What we needed was a business-layer check: does the displayed price match the database price?
 Add synthetic monitoring that validates content, not just availability.

 Share this